JiuBaek/guardy/README.md

 # Guardy
+this project is for 2025 google solution challenge

 # License Notice
 This project includes portions of code adapted from a template by Kim MinJun (2025),
 specifically error handling structures, used with permission under the MIT License.
 All other parts are original work by Baek Jiu.